Learning Center

 Downloading content from remote servers is a regular task for both administrators and developers.
 Although there are numerous tools for this job, cURL stands out for its adaptability and simplicity.
 It’s a command-line utility that supports protocols such as HTTP, HTTPS, FTP, and SFTP, making it crucial for automation, scripting, and efficient file transfers.

 You can run cURL directly on your computer to fetch files.
 You can also include it in scripts to streamline data handling, thereby minimizing manual effort and mistakes.
 This guide demonstrates various ways to download files with cURL.
 By following these examples, you’ll learn how to deal with redirects, rename files, and monitor download progress.
-By the end, you should be able to use cURL confidently for tasks on servers or in cloud setups.
+By the end, you should be able to use cURL confidently for tasks on Linux servers or in cloud setups.

 The curl command works with multiple protocols, but it’s primarily used with HTTP and HTTPS to connect to web servers.
 It can also interact with FTP or SFTP servers when needed.